deltachat-bot/deltachat-irc-bridge/README.md

 /nick [newNick] - change your irc display name
 /names #channel - get online list of #channel
 /topic #channel - get motd/topic of #channel
+/leave #channel - leave a channel (when the group is too big to leave)
 ```